abey79/abey79.github.io/content/articles/grid-layout.md

 The first solution corresponds to the special case of a square page size.
 In this case, the grid must be square ($N=M$) and the margins may have an arbitrary value, with the cell size varying accordingly.
 This is not very surprising.

 The second solution is where things become interesting.
 As intuition dictates, it is valid *only* if the grid orientation (portrait or landscape) matches the paper orientation.
-If so, uniform margins is achieved by choosing a cell size of $s = \frac{H-W}{M-n}$.
+If so, uniform margins is achieved by choosing a cell size of $s = \frac{H-W}{M-N}$.

 Note that the resulting margin $m$ may, depending on the parameters, be negative.
 In this case, the grid *overflows* all around the page by a constant distance.
 This making plotting/printing your piece inconvenient, you will have to adjust $N$ and/or $M$ to reach a positive margin value.